 Edible fruit, Perennials

-For ornamental species, see Rubus; the plants described here are grown for their luscious fruit.
-Red and yellow raspberries are derived from Rubus idaeus, native to North America, Europe, Asia.
-Black raspberries and purple raspberries are listed in this database separately.
+The plants described here are grown for their luscious fruit; for ornamental species, see Rubus.
+Red and yellow raspberries are derived from R. idaeus; they are native to North America, Europe, and Asia.

 Raspberries grow from perennial roots that produce thorny biennial stems called canes.
 Generally, raspberry canes grow to full size in the first year, then bear fruit in their second summer.
 Red and yellow varieties known as everbearing (or fall-bearing) produce two crops on the same canes—one in fall of the first year, the second in summer of the next year.
 In all instances, the canes die after fruiting in the second year.

 For raspberry fruit to reach perfection, plants need winter chill and a lingering springtime with slowly warming temperatures.
 In warmer zones outside the best raspberry climates, satisfactory production may come from plants grown in light shade, mulched heavily to keep soil cool.
 Good drainage is essential; if you garden in heavy clay, consider planting in raised beds.
 Rich, slightly acid soil (pH 6 to 6.5) is ideal.
 Avoid planting where you have previously grown tomatoes, potatoes, peppers, or eggplants, which may have tainted the soil with verticillium wilt.

 Plant bare-root stock during the dormant season.
 Set red and yellow raspberries 2 1/2–3 ft. apart, in rows spaced 6–10 ft. apart.
 Cut back the cane that rises from the root, leaving only enough (about 6 in.) to serve as a marker.
 Mulch plantings to discourage weeds and keep soil moist.
 Water need is greatest during flowering and fruiting.
 Feed at bloom time.